bwplotka/my/web/content/posts/how-to-became-oss-maintainer.md

 than just slow comment by comment conversation on Github Issue or PR that takes weeks.
 With such, more direct communication **users and contributors gain more trust in the project.** At some point you will find that community helps each other to answer questions and last but not
 least: you can find new friends! (:

+### Keep discussions open and inclusive.

+All non-sensitive, non-security related communication can be made in public.
+In my opinion it even *should* because **"open source" contains the word "open" for a reason**.
+The reason is that openness is extremely powerful.
+When you move all, even your Maintainer Team discussions to public, everyone can learn, get context, get easily involved, motivated, and up to date.
+Last but not least, you can avoid confusions like [this.](https://github.com/prometheus/prometheus/pull/6760#issuecomment-583733400) **At the end: everyone saves tons of time!**

+Additionally, anything you put on the internet, even privately, can accidentally leak anyway so always be kind and prepared to defend/support your past words ((:

 ### Repetitive work?
 Automate.